Coinbase Wallet Review – Fees, Supported Coins, Security, DeFi Access

 Coinbase Wallet Supported Coins

 As per Coinbase Wallet’s website, the platform currently supports more than 4000 crypto assets – more than a decent number.
-The main cryptocurrencies are available such as Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Dogecoin, Shiba Inu, Tether, Avalanche, and many others.
+The main cryptocurrencies are available as Bitcoin, Ethereum, Litecoin, Bitcoin Cash, Dogecoin, Shiba Inu, Tether, Avalanche, and many others.
 I found it hard to believe that you want to hold some crypto that is not supported by the Coinbase Wallet.

 Moreover, the wallet currently supports more than 50 fiat currencies such as USD, CAD, AUD, EUR, and CNY.